Women in the Byzantine Empire: Political participation

-In regard to the historiography of women's policial activity in the Byzantine Empire, there are two main points of view.
+In regard to the historiography of women's political activity in the Byzantine Empire, there are two main points of view.
 According to one of them, women were isolated from the rest of society in a gynaeceum.
 In this case, historians refer to the relevant statements of Michael Psellos, Kekaumenos and Michael Attaleiates.
 Another point of view, more common at the present time, is that the isolation of women in the sources does not reflect the real state of affairs, but the ideal idea of Byzantine men.
 Since the 12th century, numerous examples of the opposite have been known.
 Talking about how her mother accompanied Alexios I on campaigns, Anna Komnene, the first female historian of Europe, speaks not only about how she took care of the emperor’s sore legs, but also was his adviser, who helped identify the conspirators.
 According to the writer, "these were the reasons that overpowered the natural shame of this woman and gave her the courage to appear before the eyes of men".
 The wife of Emperor John VI, Irene Asanina, ruled the city of Didymoteicho during the absence of her husband during the second civil war (1341–1347).
-Their daughter Maria ruled the fortress of Enez a few years later, in place of her husband Nikephoros, who was the Despotate of Epirus.
+Their daughter Maria ruled the fortress of Ainos a few years later, in place of her husband Nikephoros, who was the Despotate of Epirus.

 According to Angeliki Laiou, the role of Byzantine women in the political life of the country was significant in the late period of its history in connection with the consolidation of the aristocracy, whose position became dominant.
 Within this ruling class, women were important because they possessed significant property and had influence over their children.
 The importance of family ties in the Komnenos period was noted by the Soviet-American Byzantinist Alexander Kazhdan.